nicktehrany/textemp/README.md

 source ~/PATH/TO/FOLDER/textemp
 ```

-where ```/PATH/TO/FOLDER/ is the path to where the textemp script is saved.
+where /PATH/TO/FOLDER/ is the path to where the textemp script is saved.

 ## Execution

 Execution is very simple.
 There is currently only 1 possible additional flag, besides providing the desired folder name.
-The additonal flag is ```-c``` for Code Version, where the latex file will be initialized with basics for code listings
+The additional flag is ```-c``` for Code Version, where the latex file will be initialized with basics for code listings
 and style for such listings.
 The command would look as follows: